doublez13/Bare-Metal-Kubernetes-Setup/HA-API/README.md

 # Affinity
 In this configuration, we have three groups of nodes: `Masters`, `Workers`, and `Master APIs`.
-Some thought should be put into keeping members of the same group apart from each other.
+Some thought should be put into keeping members of the same group apart from each other on the underlying infrastructure.
 For example, if hosting on a vSphere cluster, affinity rules can be created that force the VMs in the same group to run on different hosts.

 # API Endpoint High Availability